Thursday, June 16, 2011

 A REALLY IMPRESSIVE ONE!

 Today I folded 35 mini paper cranes at work (during breaks and lulls... mostly^).
 At first I used any scraps of colored paper I found lying around.
 Later, my co-worker Erica gave me a packet of origami paper, asking for just one crane in return, which I was glad to give her.
-Which was very nice and generous of her.
+It was a very nice and generous gesture on her part.

 Here's a photo of the ones I made today (with the exception described below):